Lev Parnas, an indicted associate of Trump lawyer Rudy Giuliani, met Ivanka Trump and Jared Kushner, according to a new photo released by his lawyer.

 Bondy also told The Daily Beast that Parnas had information implicating Rep. Devin Nunes, R-Calif., the top Republican on the Intelligence Committee.
 The Intelligence Committee's impeachment report showed multiple contacts between Parnas and Nunes.

-It remains unclear if Democrats want to interview Parnas, since he was not included on the list of witnesses called for by Senate Minority Leader Chuck Schumer, R-Ky.
+It remains unclear if Democrats want to interview Parnas, since he was not included on the list of witnesses called for by Senate Minority Leader Chuck Schumer, D-N.Y.
 But the prospect was revived this week when CBS News reported that at least four Republicans were expected to join Democrats in voting to allow witnesses at Trump's impeachment trial.

 But The Wall Street Journal reported Monday that the documents turned over by Parnas have caught the eye of impeachment investigators.